learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 ## Conclusion

 Congratulations!
-At the end of this lab you should have built several incredibly simple functions that leveraged `map` and `reduce` to transform and aggregate data.
+At the end of this lab, you should have built several incredibly simple functions that leveraged `map` and `reduce` to transform and aggregate data.
 Take a look at your code and see where you might be repeating yourself.
 Finding these repetitions will be where we can bring in the